-(121) Macavity, the mystery cat 118
+(121) Macavity, the mystery cat

+Reads a poem.
 Dramatises the poem.
 Identifies the rhyming words in the poem.
 Looks up words in a dictionary and records their meanings.

-122) Thinking about the mystery cat 120
+122 Thinking about the mystery cat 120

 Reads the poem aloud.
 Describes the cat.
+Answers questions based on the poem.
 Writes own poem about a clever animal.

-(123) Red Riding Hood and the Wolf 122
+123 Red Riding Hood and the Wolf 122 Reads a poem.
+Answers questions based on the poem.
 Makes up a role play about the poem.

-124 Limericks 124 Reads the limericks.
+124 Limericks 124

+Reads the limericks.
 Answers questions based on the limericks.
 Writes own limericks.

-125 Fun with poetry 126
+(125) Fun with poetry 126